Sahil9678/Architecture-Proposal/README.md

 Versioning, Documentation, and Testing:

 - Versioning: Use semantic versioning.
 Each module will have a changelog to track changes.
-- Documentation: Use tools like Storybook for UI components, and JSDoc for documenting functions and modules.
+- Documentation: JSDoc for documenting functions and modules.
 - Testing: Write unit tests using Jest and React Testing Library.
 Ensure all functions and components have comprehensive test coverage.

 Recommended Tools and Libraries: